andyOrigin123/CaptureProcess/README.md

 If you find any problems or bugs, you can leave a message in the comment area to discuss and exchange.

+The future of the project is created by us!